ztroop/ztroop/README.md

 ## Hi!
 I'm Zackary. 👋

-As a software developer and educator, my expertise lies in information security and programming.
-I'm passionate about learning, creating, and breaking down complex topics for broader understanding.

-My work primarily involves JavaScript/TypeScript, Python, and Rust.
-Recently, I've become deeply interested in optimizing engineering and architecture practices.
+I'm a seasoned developer and educator specializing in information security and programming.
+My skills blend technical knowledge, leadership, and mentorship.
+I'm dedicated to making complex subjects easy to understand, encouraging teamwork, and helping teams and individuals develop technical skills and creative problem-solving.